nhsconnect/gpconnect/pages/appointments/appointments.md

 GP practices need to control access by external organisations to their appointment book.
 Provider systems will enable practice users to designate their schedules/slots as bookable by GP Connect, and by Organisation Type and/or specific Organisations ensuring that only slots matching the booking Organisation/Type are returned in response to a request.

 The Appointment slots available via GP Connect will also be categorised by the end-user according to standardised values representing the role of the Practitioner delivering the appointment, and the channel by which the appointment is to be delivered, eg 'telephone', 'in-person'.
 This provides more information to the user booking the appointment on behalf of the patient, thereby reducing the risk of inappropriate appointment booking.
+The requirements are described in more details in the Appointment Slot Availability Management page.

 ## First of Type (FoT) care setting deployments ##